Frequently Asked Questions

 are ” licensing/regulatory terms” that are used in Washington, Utah, Virginia, District of Columbia, Nevada, Oregon, Minnesota.
 The National Esthetician Certification–NCEA Certified credential is the highest standard set by the National Coalition of Estheticians Associations (NCEA) for Estheticians in the United States.

-The NCEA Certified credential which is equivalent to a 1200-hour training program required for a Master/Advanced Esthetician license.
+The NCEA Certified credential is equivalent to a 1200-hour training program required for a Master/Advanced Esthetician licenses.
 Most Esthetician programs in the United States are around 600 hours.
-So having the NCEA Certified credential is “higher” than most state hours requirements, therefore giving you the ability to apply for licensure in other states by “Endorsement/Reciprocity.” (the process of getting your license in another state using your current license/NCEA Certified credential) Although not always in law or rule, you can advocate with your state agency to have it recognized.
+So having the NCEA Certified credential is “higher” than most state hours requirements, therefore giving you the ability to apply for licensure in other states by “Endorsement/Reciprocity.” (the process of getting your license in another state using your current license and your NCEA Certified credential) Although not always in law or rule, you can advocate with your state agency to have it recognized.
 Contact NCEA for additional information.

 CAN I WORK IN ANY STATE ONCE I GET NATIONALLY CERTIFIED?